preesm/preesm.github.io/_tutos/16-dfhls.md

 ### HLS implementation generation

 From Preesm, the application can be synthesized using the `FPGAAnalysis.workflow`.
-The FPGA Analysis has 2 main parameters:
+The FPGA Analysis whorkflow task has 2 main parameters:

-- Fifo evaluator is based on ADFG analysis and determines automatically the required FIFO sizes to guarantee the absence of deadlock and reach maximal throughput.
-It can be set to `adfgFifoEvalExact` for the most precise analysis, or `adfgFifoEvalLinear` for an overestimation in case the ILP solver overflow on more complex graphs.
+- _Fifo evaluator_ is based on ADFG analysis and determines automatically the required FIFO sizes to guarantee the absence of deadlock and reach maximal throughput.
+It can be set to `adfgFifoEvalExact` for the most precise analysis, or `adfgFifoEvalLinear` for an overestimation in case the ILP solver overflows on more complex graphs.
 - Pack tokens is a technique to minimize BRAM usage by FIFOs by packing multiple tokens together in a single FIFO stored value, trading BRAM usage for a small increase in latency.

-Launch the synthesis by running the workflow on `gaussian_diffrence.scenario`.
+Launch the synthesis by running the workflow on `gaussian_difference.scenario`.
 This should take a few seconds.
 During synthesis, each actor is implemented independently with no resource sharing between actors.
 They are connected using FIFOs as dimensioned by ADFG and displayed in the log with their sizes given in bits.

 ### Hardware synthesis for PYNQ